 Fragrance Composition:

-• Middle notes: rose, heliotrope, jasmine, incense, labdanum, olibanum, opoponax, orris concrete, violet
+• Middle notes: pepper, tuberose, coriander, thyme, rosemary, rose absolute, heliotropin, jasmine, incense, labdanum, olibanum, opoponax, orris concrete, ionone

-• Base notes: sandalwood, Indian musk, ambergris, patchouli, Tibetan civet and Mexican vanilla
+• Base notes: coumarin, tonka bean, myrrh, vetiver, rosewood, resins, Mysore sandalwood, Indian musk, Amber 83, ambreine, ambergris, patchouli, Tibetan civet, vanillin, and Mexican vanilla

 Ambre Antique made use of two Firmenich bases: Iralia and Dianthine.
 Iralia lends a sweet, floral woody note, while Dianthine suggests a spicy carnation bouquet.